Hasbro Star Wars Dolls, Part 2: 1998 - 2008

 In 1999 Hasbro did a special series of Princess Leia dolls aimed at Barbie doll collectors.
 The box for the doll below says that there are three dolls in the series but I only know of two of them.
 The triangular shaped boxes were specially designed for this series with a flap on the cover.

-Leia in Ceremonial outfit, special edition box, Barbie doll body type
+Leia in Ceremonial outfit, special edition box, Barbie doll body type, shown above

 Here is the box with the front flap opened.